-The gorgeous island of Capri’s an easy half-hour ferry ride from Sorrento.
-This tiny island is a celeb favourite, with A-listers like Beyonce, Mariah Carey and Leo DiCaprio choosing it for their own hols.
-Here, you can take a boat trip into the famous Blue Grotto caves, take in amazing views of the whole island from Monte Solaro, and stroll along the gorgeous Marina Piccola.
+The gorgeous island of Capri is an easy half-hour ferry ride from Sorrento.
+This tiny island is a celeb favourite, with A-listers like Beyonce, Mariah Carey and Leo DiCaprio choosing it for their own escapes.
+Take a boat trip into the famous Blue Grotto caves and admire the views of the whole island from Monte Solaro or stroll along the gorgeous Marina Piccola.

-Sicily has its own equivalent, too – in fact, it has several of them.
+Sicily has its own equivalent, too – in fact, there are several of them.
 The Aeolian Islands off the coast of Sicily are just an hour’s ferry ride away and boast Capri-like credentials, all with different draws.
-Lipari is the biggest of the islands, and a bit like a mini Sicily.
-It’s got bluer-than-blue waters lapping its shores, quaint shops and restaurants for you to duck into, and lots of tasty local produce to try.
+Lipari is the biggest of the islands and a bit like a mini Sicily.
+It’s got bright-blue waters lapping its shores, quaint shops and restaurants for you to duck into and lots of tasty local produce to try.
 Vulcano, on the other hand, is a much smaller island that you can walk around, which lines up a black-sand beach and a volcanic mineral mud bath where you can put nature’s best spa treatment to the test.

 Colourful coastal villages

-Having the Amalfi Coast right next door is one of Sorrento’s main draws, and Positano is the most well-known of the Amalfi Coast’s villages.
+Having the Amalfi Coast right next door is one of Sorrento’s main draws and Positano is one of the most well-known villages.
 The colourful buildings of this hilltop resort are usually what you see slapped on the back of postcards of the famous coast.
-The village also boasts pretty Moorish-style buildings, stylish bars and winding lemon groves, and stunning views of the sea from almost everywhere.
+The village also boasts pretty Moorish-style buildings, stylish bars and leafy lemon groves, plus stunning views of the sea from almost everywhere.

-And Sicily has its own answer to Positano – Taormina, on the west coast.
-This charming, cliffside town is chockfull of stylish bars, mama’s kitchen-style restaurants and pastel-coloured houses with flower-filled balconies.
-Unique sights include the Garden of Villa Comunale which is full of exotic plants and Indiana Jones-style architecture, and the crumbling open-air Teatro Greco amphitheatre.
+Sicily has its own answer to Positano – Taormina, on the west coast.
+This charming, cliffside town is full of stylish bars, Mama’s kitchen-style restaurants and pastel-coloured houses with flower-filled balconies.
+Insta-worthy sights include the Garden of Villa Comunale, which is full of exotic plants and Indiana Jones-style architecture, plus the crumbling open-air Teatro Greco amphitheatre.
 Classic Italian operas performed here come with a backdrop of the smoking Mount Etna in the distance.

 Food for thought

-Italy’s famous for its lip-smacking cuisine – from classic pizza and pasta dishes to fresh antipasti and world-class wines.
-And Sicily is no exception when it comes to dining.
-While you might’ve tried traditional spaghetti Bolognese and crispy Neapolitan pizza in Sorrento, you’ll find doughy, American-style pizzas in Sicily and pasta dishes spilling with just-caught seafood.
 Sicily’s also famous for its arancini – rice balls stuffed with ragu sauce, cheese and peas and fried in breadcrumbs.
-And, you can’t visit the island without getting your hands on some cannoli – a pastry tube filled with fresh cream cheese and topped with pistachio nuts – and granita, which is a fruit or nut-based sorbet served with a brioche bun.
-When it comes to wines, the volcanic vineyards on Mount Etna produce a full-bodied, fruity selection of reds and whites for you to choose from.
+Plus, you can’t visit the island without getting your hands on some cannoli – a pastry tube filled with fresh cream cheese and topped with pistachio nuts – or granita, which is a fruit or nut-based sorbet served with a brioche bun.
+When it comes to wines, the volcanic vineyards on Mount Etna produce a full-bodied, fruity selection of reds and whites for you to sit back and sip on.